eagles-project/skywalker/docs/installation.md

 make install
 ```

-This process installs the following artifacts, which you can use to
+This process installs the following artifacts, which you can use to build your
-build your own Skywalker-powered programs:
+own Skywalker programs:

 * `PREFIX/lib/libskywalker_<precision>.a`, a library you can use with a C or C++
   Skywalker program.